profrobwells/first-llm-classifier/docs/bulk-prompts.md

 # Bulk prompts

 Our reusable prompting function is pretty cool.
 But requesting answers one by one across a big dataset could take a long time.
-And it can end up costing you us a pretty penny to hit the Groq API so many times.
+And it could cost us money to hit the Groq API so many times.

 One solution is to submit your requests in batches and then get the answers back from the LLM in bulk.